Public Contracts Scotland: Background

 Public Contracts Scotland was created as a result of John McClelland's 2006 Review of Public Procurement in Scotland.
 The McClelland report called for a single public sector "electronic portal" to be established as a part of the Scottish Government’s Public Procurement Reform Programme.
 As a result, in October 2008 Public Contracts Scotland was launched.
 The site provides suppliers with easy access to all essential information on public sector contract opportunities, encouraging a competitive market environment generating a better deal for the taxpayer.
 The site provides purchasers with a centralised system to advertise all types of contracts to thousands of registered suppliers.

 Public Contracts Scotland was launched by John Swinney MSP, Cabinet Secretary for Finance and Sustainable Growth, at the National Procurement conference in October 2008.

 Public Contracts Scotland is managed by Proactis Tenders Ltd. (previously known as Millstream Associates Ltd.) which also develops and manages the tender alert service Tenders Direct as well as the national public procurement websites for Wales (and previously Ireland and Norway).

 Legislation

 Legislation governs how Scottish public bodies, including the Scottish Government, buy goods, works and services.

 The Procurement Reform (Scotland) Act 2014 built on the work achieved in the reform of public procurement, providing direction to public bodies and setting out procurement responsibilities and accountabilities.

 It is Scottish Government policy for all contracting authorities in Scotland to use Public Contracts Scotland.
 This includes Scottish Local Authorities, NHS Scotland, the Scottish Government and Scottish Government Family, higher/further education institutes and emergency services.
-In total the public sector in Scotland procures over £13.3bn worth of goods and services every year, with approximately 150 public bodies each spending over £1m every year, sixty percent of which spend more than £25 million a year on goods and services (92% total spending).
+In total the public sector in Scotland procures over £13.3bn worth of goods and services every year, with approximately 150 public bodies each spending over £1m every year, sixty per cent of which spend more than £25 million a year on goods and services (92% total spending).
 Public Contracts Scotland provides a connection for private businesses to access contract opportunities from public sector purchasers.